sylwia-werner/Angular-Firebase/README.md

 # Expense Management Application

-This is a simple Expense Management application built with Angular and Firebase Realtime Database.
+This is a simple Expense Management application built with Angular and Firebase Realtime Database for the purposes of my studies.
 The application allows users to perform CRUD (Create, Read, Update, Delete) operations to manage their expenses.

 ## Table of Contents